Fast food in China: Fast-food restaurants vs American fast food

 The fast food industry in China has made many changes to help them adapt to the new market.
 Flavors and menus are very different compared to those in the U.S. Companies also have new marketing strategies directed toward Chinese customers.

 Pizza Hut is one of America's fast food companies that repackaged their brand when they entered the Chinese market.
 Pizza Hut has an image of being a low priced pizza place in the U.S. However, it has transformed into a medium priced restaurant in China.
 Pizza Hut in China has added wine lists and a three course menu with fine desserts, which creates a more classic image for the brand.
 However, the price does not change drastically due to the currency exchange rate.
-A meal set for 2 persons is around 189 yuan which is 28 dollars.
-Pizza Hut has also added Chinese ingredients in their foods to suit Chinese customers’ taste.
+A meal set for two persons is around 189 yuan which is 28 dollars.
+Pizza Hut has also added Chinese ingredients in their foods to suit Chinese customers' taste.
 For example, there is the Beijing duck pizza, Szechuan flavored lobster spaghetti, and bubble tea as a drink option.

 The creation of the drive-through was a relatively new concept in its establishment in China in the early 2000s, a time when cars themselves were still somewhat of a novelty for many.
 It was so new that many individuals did not know how to use it.
 As of 2008 there were only 26 drive-throughs in China and is something that has gained more awareness over time, but has not increased as much in popularity and availability.

-Growth of Fast Food industries over time
+Growth of fast food industries over time

 Fast food industries have grown immensely and have significant ties to the rapid economic development that took place in the 1990s to the early 2000s.
 As of 2013 there are over 2 million fast food restaurants open in China.
 These range from franchises to independent Chinese style fast food places.

 A majority of fast food restaurants opened in China are privately owned (76% as of 2012).
 Domestic Chinese fast food chains like Malan Noodle compete with large American franchises like KFC and have shown to still have a hold over 43% of the total fast food industry revenue in 2013.

 The spread of fast food in China

 First phase: Establishing anchor points (1994–2000)

+McDonald's and KFC were symbols of Western culture to the Chinese people.
+This perception stems from the opening of their first restaurant in China, located near high-end shopping malls, office areas, and universities.
+These restaurants aren't just for the elite, however; They are also seen as novelties that appeal to the general public.

 In the beginning of their businesses in China, McDonald's and KFC represented the elites of western culture to the Chinese locals.
 This was because McDonald's and KFC established their first restaurants in high-end shopping centers, office areas, and near universities.